shubhmgupta/python-practicals/README.md

 Let's connect!
 If you have questions, suggestions, or just want to share your own coding experiences, drop me a message.
 Together, we can make the learning process even more rewarding.

 Happy coding and learning! 🌟

+# Practical Questions

+1. WAP to find the roots of a quadratic equation with error handling.